K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsubsection{Muscle fatigue.}

+The muscle fatigue protocol included two components.
+The first component was a progressive fatigue experiment in which fatigue was gradually induced through lower-limb exercises.
+The second component was a sustained fatigue trial in which participants walked continuously under uphill conditions to elicit and maintain fatigue.
+A progressive fatigue experiment was performed after all tests under ideal conditions were completed.
+Participants were instructed to rest for 5 min before the fatigue protocol began.
+The sustained fatigue trial was conducted on a separate day.

-After completing all the ideal condition trials, the participants were instructed to rest for 5 minutes before they proceeded with the muscle fatigue experiment.
-In this section of the experiment, the participants were instructed to walk on level ground at a speed of 1.0 m/s.
+\begin{itemize} \item \textbf{Component 1:} In the progressive fatigue experiment, the participants were instructed to walk on level ground at a speed of 1.0 m/s.
 Between each trial, the participants performed a set of lower limb exercises to induce muscle fatigue, as shown in Figure~\ref{fig:FatigueAndShift}~(a).
 The participants stood naturally with their feet shoulder-width apart on the ground and held a barbell plate (10 kg for males, 5 kg for females) with both hands.
 They then performed a complete lower limb exercise, including one repetition of standing plantar flexion and dorsiflexion, followed by one deep squat.
 After completing 10 full lower limb exercises, the participants immediately returned to the treadmill for the next walking trial without rest.
-The process was repeated until the participant completed 10 walking trials.
+The process was repeated until the participant completed 10 walking trials. \item \textbf{Component 2:} For the sustained fatigue experiment, participants were instructed to walk continuously for 6 min on an ascending ramp with a 10$^\circ$ incline.
+In addition to sEMG, AUS, kinematic, and kinetic measurements, we collected respiratory gas exchange data to assess the physiological validity of fatigue progression.
+To collect these data, participants wore an indirect calorimetry device (Oxycon Mobile, Vyaire Medical, Germany) throughout the trial.
+Metabolic cost was then computed from the recorded gas data and used as an indirect indicator of whether participants became fatigued during the protocol.
+The indirect calorimetry device is shown in Figure~\ref{fig:ControlFramework}, and the computation of metabolic cost followed \citet{brockway1987derivation}. \end{itemize}